techvbidut/django-caching/README.md

 4. Else, generate the page.
 Save that page in cache, for next time & return the generated page.

 ### What all things can we cache?
 1. Output of a specific view.
+[Per-view cache]
-2. A part of template. (which is difficult to produce)
+2. A part of template. (which is difficult to produce)  [Template fragment cache]
 3. The entire site.
+[Per-site cache]
+4. Low-level cache API (Instead of full page, we cache only those results which is not likely to change in a page.)

 ### Where can the cache be saved?
 1. Database